Charlottetown Airport: Charlottetown Airport Authority

-On February 28, 1999, the Department of Transport transferred operational and financial responsibility for the Charlottetown Airport to the Charlottetown Airport Authority under a 60-year lease arrangement; the federal government through DOT remains the owner of the property.
+On February 28, 1999, the Department of Transport transferred operational and financial responsibility for the Charlottetown Airport to the Charlottetown Airport Authority under a 60-year lease arrangement, while the federal government remains the owner of the property.

 Since the turn of the millennium, and especially since the mid-2000s, Charlottetown Airport has seen a considerable increase in the number of flights.
 The trend started when Air Canada introduced non-stop flights to Montreal-Trudeau Airport from Charlottetown after the acquisition of Canadian Airlines.
 JetsGo introduced non-stop flights from Charlottetown in early 2003.
 The flights didn't last long, as JetsGo declared bankruptcy and shut down in March 2005.

-With the recent completion of a $2.2 million expansion that includes customs facilities, Delta Air Lines had added flights to Charlottetown from New York; however, Delta is not serving the airport at the present time.
-As well, work has been completed to expand the main terminal's apron to accommodate more scheduled flights on the ground at the same time.

-In 2016–17 the Charlottetown Airport Authority made a major expansion to runway 10/28 to have two 7000 ft runways.
-10/28 reopened in late summer 2017.
+In 2016 and 2017, the airport underwent major renovations to expand the size of the main terminal apron as well as a major expansion to runway 10/28 to have two 7,000-foot runways.
+Runway 10/28 reopened in late summer 2017.
+The renovations also included remodelling and added amenities within the terminal building, including a CBSA Customs Office.

+During the COVID-19 pandemic, the airport saw greatly diminished air carrier capacity.
+Only Air Canada Cargo was left operating at the airport in March and April of 2020.
+Limited passenger service returned with Air Canada in May 2020, and continued on its own until late 2021.
+In late 2021, Flair Airlines announced they would be operating a flight between Toronto and Charlottetown.
+Then, in May 2022, Swoop Airlines commenced operations between Toronto and Charlottetown, flying three times a week.
+In the summer of 2021, WestJet began to operate a direct flight between Charlottetown and Calgary.
+Porter Airlines began operating daily flights to Ottawa from Charlottetown in May 2023.
+In June 2023, WestJet started operating a direct flight between Charlottetown and Edmonton.

+Airport traffic returned to near pre-pandemic levels in 2022, breaking the airport’s passenger count records for October and November.

+In 2022, the airport began a $20 million expansion to the main terminal building, planning to expand passenger seating as well as to create an outdoor seating area.